Community, Vocational, Youth and Environmental

-This committee deals with local projects in the local community.
+This committee deals with all local projects in our community.

-- Continuation of support by some Members to local Primary Schools by helping the pupils with their reading.
+• Continuation of support by Blaize members within local Primary Schools by helping pupils with their reading.

 • Again, we are supporting RYLA in 2021.
 We regard it as excellent value for money in the development of young people.